MotherDuck-Open-Source/dbt-tutorial/setup-instructions.md

           threads: 1
       target: dev
     ```
-9. Navigate to the folder created in step 7 (e.g. `my_project`) and run `dbt debug` to validate that your setup is correct.
+9.  run `dbt debug` to validate that your setup is correct.
     - note: you will need to be in the same directory as your `dbt_project.yml` file.

 ## Alternative setup